USS Pearl Harbor: Service history

-On 4 May 2008 the ship departed San Diego for assignment in the Persian Gulf as part of the Peleliu amphibious assault group.
+On 4 May 2008, the ship departed San Diego for assignment in the Persian Gulf as part of the Peleliu amphibious assault group.
 On 21 July 2008, Pearl Harbor was run aground on a shoal off of Kuwait without damage.
 Following the incident, Commander Xavier F. Valverde was relieved of command by Rear Admiral Kendall Card, commander of Expeditionary Strike Group 3, and reassigned to shore staff duty in Bahrain.
 Captain Mike Slotsky, deputy commodore of Destroyer Squadron 9 in Everett, Washington, was assigned to oversee the ship temporarily.

-On 20 May 2010 the ship departed on a Western Pacific (WESTPAC) deployment as a part of the Peleliu Amphibious Readiness Group, where she participated in relief efforts following devastating floods in Pakistan in September 2010.
+On 20 May 2010, the ship departed on a Western Pacific (WESTPAC) deployment as a part of the Peleliu Amphibious Readiness Group, where she participated in relief efforts following devastating floods in Pakistan in September 2010.
 Following her aid to Pakistani victims, she sailed south to Somalia where she conducted counter-piracy operations and lent aid to over 60 Somali refugees for over a month.
 She returned to her homeport of San Diego, California on 17 December 2010.

-On 14 November 2011 the ship departed on a WESTPAC deployment as part of the Makin Island Amphibious Readiness Group.
+On 14 November 2011, the ship departed on a WESTPAC deployment as part of the Makin Island Amphibious Readiness Group.
 She returned to San Diego on 22 June 2012.

-From May through August 2013, Pearl Harbor deployed independently in support of Pacific Partnership 2013, providing humanitarian aid to the island nations of Samoa, Tonga, New Caledonia, French Polynesia, Marshall Islands, Kiribati, and Soloman Islands.
+From May through August 2013, Pearl Harbor deployed independently in support of Pacific Partnership 2013, providing humanitarian aid to the island nations of Samoa, Tonga, New Caledonia, French Polynesia, Marshall Islands, Kiribati, and Solomon Islands.

 On 15 April 2014, the ship entered an Extended Docking Phased Maintenance Availability (EDPMA) to complete her midlife overhaul.
 After numerous extensions due to unplanned growth work, Pearl Harbor completed her extensive overhaul in May 2016.
 The ship participated in Southern California Rim of the Pacific (RIMPAC) in July 2016 where it supported amphibious operations in conjunction with Australian, Canadian, Japanese, and German coalition partners under command of CDR Judd Krier.

 In July 2017, Pearl Harbor departed on WESTPAC 17-2 as a part of the 15th MEU.
 Their main mission was the supporting of Operation Inherent Resolve.
 Pearl Harbor decomposited stateside on 7 March 2018.